 Use black/espresso wax for an aged antique look

-For an even more aged look go with a black/espresso wax using a wax brush.
+For an even more aged look, go with black/espresso wax using a wax brush.
 Have a look at the video below for more tips:

 Adding Metallics using metallic paint